les-bogoss/backup/README.md

+# backup.sh
-# backup script for http server with database
+bash script for http server with database